 You’re probably wondering how do I know if it works.
 I know it works because I have personally used this remedy myself to successfully treat more than seven warts on my fingers and knuckles.
-Many others on the internet have also reported great results as well.
+Many others on the internet have also reported great results as well for all many common types of warts on various parts of the body; including hands and feet.
 It took just 5 days to remove small warts from my fingers and a little over two weeks to remove the dime size wart on my knuckle.
 I have also used this other method to treat another finger wart.